-- If you have eaten these, you are most likely OK.
-But, call your doctor or nurse if the redness does not go away.
+- If you have eaten these, it is most likely OK if your stools look red.
+But, call your provider if the redness does not go away.

 When to Call the Doctor

-- Your stoma is swollen and is more than a half inch larger than normal.
+- Your stoma is swollen and is more than a half inch (1 centimeter) larger than normal.

 - Your stoma is pulling in, below the skin level.